 It’s true; these phrases share some things in common.
-They’re all used to grab user attention, build your brand, increase traffic, attract qualified leads and ultimately convert casual users into paying customers.
+They’re all used to grab user attention, build your brand, increase traffic, attract qualified leads, and ultimately convert casual users into paying customers.

-Here’s how they work together to cover all your online marketing basics.
+Below, we explain how they work together to cover all your online marketing basics.

 What is content marketing?

 Content marketing is the strategic use of valuable information, conveyed through text, graphics, video, audio, or a combination of these, designed to build brand awareness and attract a prequalified audience of users interested in your products and services.

 Longer text-based content tends to rank well in organic search results, but shorter, snack-sized content pieces also have uses.
 Unlike other marketing activities, content marketing focuses on two specific objectives: generating traffic and building brand authority.